 Before looking at the symptoms of degenerative disc disease, it’s essential to understand what that term means.
-Degenerative disc disease is actually a misnomer; the condition isn’t truly a disease, but rather a result of the natural aging process.
+Degenerative disc disease is a result of the natural aging process.
 It basically refers to the normal wearing down of the discs between our vertebrae that occurs as we grow older.
 These discs cushion parts of the spine during everyday activities, acting as shock absorbers for years.
 The stress placed upon a disc forces its gelatinous core against its hard outer layer, and the elasticity of the outer layer then pushes the core material back into place.
 As we age, this elasticity wanes, leading to small tears in the discs, and eventually to the issues associated with degenerative disc disease.

 What are the symptoms?

 Degenerative disc disease doesn’t always produce symptoms by itself, and when it does, these symptoms are often described as minor neck or back pain.
-The complications from the changes within the spine are the source of more serious problems.
-For example, as the outer layer of a disc tears and the disc begins to bulge or core material leaks out, the loss of height within the disc can narrow the spaces through which spinal nerves travel, or even reduce the diameter of the intervertebral foramen, where the spinal nerve roots are located.
-A bulging or herniated disc can then pinch the spinal cord or one of its nerve roots causing the painful symptoms that are disrupting your life.
+But, the complications from the changes within the spine can be the source of more serious problems.
+For example, as the outer layer of a disc tears and the disc begins to bulge or its core material leaks out, the loss of height within the disc can narrow the spaces through which spinal nerves travel, or even reduce the diameter of the foramen, where the spinal nerve roots are located.
+A bulging or herniated disc can then pinch the spinal cord or one of its nerve roots, causing the painful symptoms, including:

 - Neck or back pain, ranging from mild to severe, that travels to the extremities

 - Numbness or tingling in the shoulders and arms (cervical spine)

 - Pain in the rib cage (thoracic spine)

 What are the possible treatments?